GuillermoBustosPerez/Backed-Flakes-Identification-Discoid-RCLevallois/Backed-flakes-identification-in-Discoid-and-RC-Levallois.md

 products.
 [Delpiano et al.](#ref-delpiano_techno-functional_2021)
-([2021](#ref-delpiano_techno-functional_2021)) focused on the general morphology of Discoid and Levallois backed products, stating that the latter tend to be thinner with subparallel and rectilinear edges and a higher elongation.
+([2021](#ref-delpiano_techno-functional_2021)) focused on the general morphology of backed products from discoidal and Levallois reduction sequences, stating that the latter tend to be thinner with subparallel and rectilinear edges and a higher elongation index.
 The interpretation of PC3 in the present study also identifies backed products from Levallois recurrent centripetal as being thinner.
-However, the interpretation of PC1 (which better captures elongation) proves not to be a good criterion for discriminating between strategies, with both methods showing a very wide range.
+However, the interpretation of PC1 (which better captures elongation) proved not to be a sound criterion for discriminating between strategies, with both methods showing a very wide range of elongation values.
 Concerning the elongation of Levallois products, [Boëda et al.](#ref-boeda_identification_1990) ([1990](#ref-boeda_identification_1990)) also noticed the decrease of length/width ratio with each successive exploitation, resulting in short non-laminar flakes and core edge flakes.
 [Mourre](#ref-peresani_discoiou_2003)
-([2003](#ref-peresani_discoiou_2003)) calls attention to the direction of the flake debitage axis being parallel to the plane of intersection of both surfaces in the case of Levallois core edge flakes.
-In the present study, the effect of this feature can be linked to a higher carenation index, which is captured by PC3.
+([2003](#ref-peresani_discoiou_2003)) equally called attention to the direction of removal axis being parallel to the plane of intersection of both surfaces in the case of Levallois core edge flakes.
+In our study, the effect of this feature can be linked to a higher carenation index, which is captured by PC3.
 The visual exploration of the 3D meshes according to PC values did not seem to capture the relation between the debitage axis and the symmetry of blanks as an important feature of Levallois centripetal backed flakes ([Meignen, 1996](#ref-meignen_persistance_1996); [Meignen, 1993](#ref-meignen_les_1993)).
 This is probably due to the inclusion of core edge flakes with a limited back in the experimental sample and its